 Now that you've found the mistake, you need to correct it so that your account journal reflects the right amount of the July 9, 2006 deposit.
 Since you keep your records in ink, not in pencil, you can't just erase and write in the correct deposit amount and balance.
 You don't want to scratch out the incorrect amount and write in the new one.
 This is messy, and it means you'll have to scratch out all the running balances from the July 9 deposit on; they were all based on the mistaken entry, and they are all wrong.
 The easiest-and clearest-way to correct the mistake is to mark the wrong entry (you can use any prominent notation that doesn't make it hard to read the entry), make a mistake correction entry using the lines you left blank for entering the Corrected Month Ending Balance, and make the same mistake correction entry after your most recent entry to correct your current running balance.
 (Since the mistake was in the account journal, not the client ledger, you don't have to make any mistake corrections entries there.)
-This means that you have to record the correction twice; at the end of the month in which you made the mistake, so that it's included in the Corrected Month Ending Balance, and after your last entry, so that it's included in the Corrected Month Ending Balance, the mistake correction entry for the Corrected Month Ending Balance, and after your last entry, so that it's included in the Corrected Month Ending Balance, the mistake correction entry for the Corrected Month Ending Balance, and after your last entry, so that it's included in the Corrected Month Ending Balance.
+This means that you have to record the correction twice; at the end of the month in which you made the mistake, so that it's included in the Corrected Month Ending Balance, and after your last entry, so that it's included in the Corrected Current Running Balance.
 In this example, the mistake correction entry for the Corrected Month Ending Balance would look like this:

-ACCOUNT JOURNAL CLIENT TRUST BANK ACCOUNT NAME: Common Client Trust Bank Account DATE CLIENT SOURCE OF DEPOSIT PAYEE, # & PURPOSE CHECKS (SUBTRACT) DEPOSITS (ADD) RUNNING BALANCE 7/31/06 DS FB, #447 Prof. Fee 250.00 8,000.00 7/31/06 DC JA 2,500.00 10,500.00 7/09/06 ERROR - backing out wro ong deposit 3,500.00 - adding in corre ct deposit 3,525.00 7/31/06 CORREC TED MONTH END ING BALANCE 8/01/06 KB Self, #448 Atty.
+ACCOUNT JOURNAL CLIENT TRUST BANK ACCOUNT NAME: Common Client Trust Bank Account DATE CLIENT SOURCE OF PAYEE, # & PURPOSE CHECKS DEPOSITS RUNNING DEPOSIT (SUBTRACT) (ADD) BALANCE 7/31/06 DS FB, #447 Prof. Fee 250.00 8,000.00 7/31/06 DC JA 2,500.00 10,500.00 7/09/06 ERROR ERROR - backing out wrong deposit 3,500.00 - adding in correct deposit 3,525.00 7/31/06 CORRECTED MONTH ENDING BALANCE 8/01/06 KB Self, #448 Atty.
 Fees 1,500.00 9,000.00